darrenks/nibbles/docs/tutorial_basics.md

 **Lists** can be created with the `:` (append) operator.
 However unlike Haskell, `:` coerces its operands, turns non lists into singleton lists and then concatenates them.
 For example `::1 2 3` -> `[1,2,3]`.
 Note that this bracket output is just for output display purposes and not valid Nibbles code.

-**Strings** are actually just a list of chars, and can be created using double quotes, for example `"Hello\n"` does what you would expect.
-Note that escapes are valid for strings and chars in the same style that Haskell uses.
+**Strings** are actually just a list of chars, and can be created using double quotes.
+Escapes are valid for strings and chars in the same style that Haskell uses.
+E.g.

+	"Hi\nthere"
+$Output
+	Hi
+	there

+### A note on example format in this tutorial

+-	Inline examples (with &#x2907;) mean the result is shown in "show" form (strings are escaped, lists bracketted, etc.).
+So `"Hi\nthere"` -> `"Hi\nthere"`
+-	Boxed examples mean the result (shown in the solid box) is what nibbles would actually output.

+## Ops

 Here is [a table of the basic Nibbles ops](https://nibbles.golf/simpleref.html).
 There is a more complete quick reference, but for now it would have some confusing things.
 A couple things to note: